NateByers/IntroRpresentation/introRpresentation.md

 Regression
 ========================================================
 - Looking at the graph, we might think a quadratic model would work better
-- This just means that we add squared values of the `carat` variable
+- This just means that we add squared values of the `carat` variable to our regression equation

 ```r
 carat2 <- carat^2